drVoid71/ZType-Bot/README.md

 ![alt text](https://github.com/konoha71/ZType-Bot/blob/master/ztype-wave105.png)

 Wave 105 is not necessarily the limit but with sufficient computational power it can get you to Waves 100+.
-The highest Wave I've seen it play is Wave 108; by that point it's just impossible to see what's going on other than moving progressing through Waves and the __Game Over__ screen.
+The highest Wave I've seen it play is Wave 108; by that point it's just impossible to see what's going on other than progressing through Waves and the __Game Over__ screen.

 The specs of the computer in which the bot was able to reach the Wave in the screenshot are:
 * Quad-core CPU (3.6GHz; non-ARM CPU)